- Diversity, Equity, and Inclusion

 If you are a truly outstanding student with unique CS interests that cannot be realized through a conventional major or double major, then the College Scholar Program in Arts and Sciences may be for you.
 College Scholars are exempt from the usual college requirements for a degree and are allowed to design their own curricula, in collaboration with their advisor.
 This program is meant to serve students whose interests and talents would benefit from a little more academic freedom than other students have, who have demonstrated exceptional promise, and who show maturity to plan and carry out a well-designed program of study.
 College Scholars must complete 120 credits of course work (100 in the college) and 34 courses.
 They must spend the usual eight semesters on campus.
 A senior project is required.
 Each applicant to the College Scholar Program is asked to write an essay, which is due the last Wednesday in April of the freshman year.
 Students should contact the Academic Advising Center in 55 Goldwin Smith for additional information.

-The Cornell Abroad Program at Cornell University allows students to spend a semester or two studying at a foreign school.
-The faculty in the CS Department of have recommended the following schools as possible places to pursue studies abroad (not all schools are affiliated with Cornell Abroad): Univ. of Edinburgh, Scotland Univ. of Manchester, England Univ. of London, England Sussex, England Cambridge Univ., England Oxford Univ., England Delft, The Netherlands Univ. of Bergen, Norway Univ. of Umea, Sweden KTH, Sweden [Royal Institute of Technology] Bar-Ilan Univ., Israel Technion, Israel Technical Univ. of Munich, Germany Univ. of Vienna, Austria Univ. of New South Wales, Sydney, Australia
+The Office of Global Learning at Cornell University allows students to spend a semester or two studying at a foreign school.
+The faculty in the CS Department of have recommended the following schools as possible places to pursue studies abroad (not all schools are affiliated with Cornell Abroad): Univ. of Edinburgh, Scotland; Univ. of Manchester, England; Univ. of London, England; Sussex, England; Cambridge Univ., England; Oxford Univ., England; Delft, The Netherlands; Univ. of Bergen, Norway; KTH, Sweden [Royal Institute of Technology]; Aquincum Institute of Technology (AIT), Budapest, Hungary; Bar-Ilan Univ., Israel; Technion, Israel; Technical Univ. of Munich, Germany; Univ. of Vienna, Austria; Univ. of New South Wales, Sydney, Australia